logzio/documentation/docs/shipping/Code/dotnet.md

 Data collected from these metrics is found in Logz.io, under the Contexts labels `process` and `dotnet`.

-#### Get current snapshot
+### Get current snapshot

-The current snapshot creates a preview of the metrics in Logz.io format.
-To enable this option, add the following code block to the MetricsBuilder:
+To enable the current snapshot preview of metrics in Logz.io format, add the following code block to the MetricsBuilder:

 ```csharp
 var metrics = new MetricsBuilder()